This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 If you have a child with cerebral palsy, you want to give them the best life, which means providing them access to parks and nature.
 That can be challenging if your child needs a wheelchair to get around or even if he uses a walker or other device.

-Most parks list accessibility on their websites, but if not, a quick phone call should give you the answers you need.
+Most parks list accessibility on their websites; if not, a quick phone call should give you the answers you need.
 Many parks, especially state and national parks, have at least some paved trails so you can get around in a wheelchair or with a walker.
 These trails go into natural areas to enjoy nature and the outdoors, even from a wheelchair.

 National Parks and Accessibility